 Being required to attend a disciplinary meeting at work is difficult and stressful.
 At Lincs Law Employment Solicitors, we want to help.
-We have therefore set out some guidance below which we hope will help you.
-Alternatively, if you would like to discuss your situation with a specialist, qualified employment solicitor, please call us on 01522 440512 for a free consultation.
+We set out some guidance below which we hope will assist you.
+However, nothing beats discussing your personal situation with a fully qualified Employment Solicitor.
+If you would like a no obligation, free consultation, just fill out a contact form, engage in a web chat, email email@example.com or call us on 01522 440512

 Defending Disciplinary Allegations